Sixties Scoop: Long-term effects

 Some foster parents have tried to incorporate the native culture of the children while raising them, but the effects of being physically placed in the foster care systems have continued to negatively impact them.
+Predominantly white adoptive parents were lacking information about indigenous culture, thus were unable to provide supportive role modelling to sway the children’s feelings on the discrimination they experienced outside the home.
+In scenarios where children do manage to adopt their non-Indigenous families culture, they still find themselves experiencing an identity crisis because of not envisioning what it meant to be Indigenous.
 One specific example of how the Sixties Scoop affected children throughout their lives is Rose Henry.
 She was placed in her adoptive parents' home when she was 8 years old after being apprehended by Canadian government officials in 1966.
 The foster mother understood the extreme need that Rose had to keep in touch with her biological parents.
 For the whole of the ten years that she stayed with her foster family, they would make sure that she had some kind of interaction with her biological family.
 Unfortunately, Rose still ended up homeless due to the everlasting impacts of the Sixties Scoop.
 She felt torn between her two identities, unsure of where she fits in.
 She explained that "Going through the Scoop left me wondering which world or culture I belonged in: white Canadian or First Nations community.
 I was torn between the two.
 It has had a very damaging effect on me; society told me you’re brown on the outside and white in the middle (as I was brought up in a white home).
 I was confused and lost, and it was this path that ultimately led me to my life on the streets."

 In other cases, adoptive or foster parents would lie to the children by telling them they were Italian or French instead.
 This was another example of disconnecting these children from their culture and the extent they have gone through in order to inflict cultural genocide.
-This has compounded the struggle of the First Nations people’s self-identity that still affects them up to this day.
+This has compounded the struggle of the First Nations people's self-identity that still affects them up to this day.

 Cindy Blackstock PhD, the executive director of the First Nations Child & Family Caring Society of Canada and a professor in the School of Social Work at McGill University, claims that funding for child and family services on reserves is insufficient.
 She believes that the Canadian government's funding amounts to discrimination against First Nations children.
 Canadian government documents support Blackstock's statements and show that Indigenous agencies receive 22–34% less in funding than provincial agencies.